 Scheduling has been the Achilles heal of the medical community for as long as there has been waiting rooms.
 Including a scheduling interface that can be viewed by department, provider, or patient was essential.

 An important aspect of tracking some conditions such as heart arrythmia is daily monitoring to detect when and how often fluctuations take place.

-Color coding, size of blocks, and types of patterns are added to results to give the most information in the least amount of space.
+Color coding, size of blocks, and types of patterns are added to results to give the most information in the least amout of space

 For administrative and medical facility management, all scheduled appointments for all departments can be seen in the weekly view, and basic capacity can be seen by department within seconds.